Env. Microbiol. and Biotech.

 The lecture content of this module will introduce various topical issues in microbiology, including the role of microorganisms in biogeochemical cycling, microbial biodiversity and adaptation in “extreme” environments, biofilm formation and microbial community structure, and the use of molecular biological techniques to assess microbial ecology.
 The biotechnological application of microbes as “metabolic factories” to generate useful products such as enzymes and proteins, in bioremediation, the remediation of oil spills and in the conversion of naturally occurring compounds such as lignocellulose for biofuel production will also be addressed.
 For assignment 1, you will write a 3000 word review and opinion article based on the lecture content.

-Lectures and lab tours (20 hours) The lecture content of this module introduces the student to the following key concepts in environmental microbiology and biotechnology: - Microbial phylogeny and physiological diversities of prokaryotes - The microbiology of extreme environments - An introduction to microbial ecology - Molecular tools used in microbial ecology - Industrial Biotechnology - Metagenomics - DNA sequencing technology - Oil, bugs and the sea - Biogeochemical cycles - Microbial biodegradation - The industrial importance of cellulases - Second generation biofuel production from lignocellulosic biomass
+Lectures and lab tours (20 hours) The lecture content of this module introduces the student to the following key concepts in environmental microbiology and biotechnology: - Microbial phylogeny and physiological diversities of prokaryotes - The microbiology of extreme environments - An introduction to microbial ecology - Molecular tools used in microbial ecology - Industrial Biotechnology - Metagenomics - DNA sequencing technology - Microbial hydrocarbon degradation - Biogeochemical cycles - Microbial biodegradation - The industrial importance of cellulases - Second generation biofuel production from lignocellulosic biomass - Engineering microbiomes - Microbiomes in health and disease

 You will also take a tour of the research labs of Dr. McDonald, Dr. Golyshina and Prof. Golyshin where you will hear about their ongoing research programmes and see the technologies used in this research, in addiiton to demonstrations of techniques and approaches.